50 women who broke barriers in the music industry

 Beyoncé is more than just one of the most famous people in the world: She's redefined music success and become an inspiration for women around the globe.
 Beyoncé's 2016 album "Lemonade" was her record sixth album to debut atop the Billboard charts.
 At 33, Beyoncé became the youngest artist to win 20 Grammys.

-Desiree Perez is one of the driving forces in hip-hop music as the chief executive officer of Roc Nation.
+Desiree Perez is one of the driving forces in hip-hop music as one of the founders and CEO of Roc Nation.
 Perez has been one of Jay-Z's closest confidantes over the past two decades and has brokered big deals for Beyoncé and Rihanna.
-In 2019, Pere was named Billboard’s Executive of the Year.
+In 2019, Pere was named Billboard's Executive of the Year.

 In 2015, Jessica Hooper published "The First Collection of Criticism by a Living Female Rock Critic," which provided a unique look inside of the most powerful minds in music journalism.
 Hooper has covered music over many decades for publications like The Village Voice, MTV, and Pitchfork.
 Her writing paved the way for other seminal music books like Lizzie Goodman's "Meet Me in the Bathroom."